Camping World Holdings Earnings Call Transcripts

 -

-Full-year adjusted EBITDA grew over 35% with strong used sales and record Good Sam revenue.
-2026 guidance reflects near-term margin pressure from inventory cleansing, offset by SG&A savings and a focus on debt reduction.
-Dividend paused to prioritize balance sheet health.
+Full-year adjusted EBITDA grew over 35% with strong used unit sales and record Good Sam revenue.
+2026 guidance reflects a $35M EBITDA headwind from inventory cleansing, offset by $25M in SG&A savings, with a focus on debt reduction and margin improvement.

 -